DaniilPanshin/Preoperative_assessment_of_glioblastoma_resectability/README.md

 # Preoperative assessment of glioblastoma resectability.
 Development of a phenotypic rating scale.

-##Objective:
+**Objective:**
-development / validation of a method for assessing the resectability of glioblastomas.
+Development / validation of a method for assessing the resectability of glioblastomas.

-##Tasks:
+**Tasks:**
-Data preprocessing
+1. Data preprocessing
-EDA dataset
+2. EDA dataset
-Evaluate the effectiveness of the available scales for predicting the outcome of operations, choose the best Try to develop your own rating scale
+3. Evaluate the effectiveness of the available scales for predicting the outcome of operations, choose the best
+4. Try to develop your own rating scale